-On May 6, the Club De Montaña Calahorra (or Calahorra Mountain Club) posted video of an extensive blanket of poplar fluff being burned at a park in Spain.
-Since then, the video has gone viral on multiple social media platforms, including twitter and reddit.
+On May 6, the Club De Montaña Calahorra (or Calahorra Mountain ClubOpens in a new tab) posted video of an extensive blanket of poplar fluff being burned at a park in Spain.
+Since then, the video has gone viral on multiple social media platforms, including twitterOpens in a new tab and redditOpens in a new tab.
 And it’s easy to see why.
 Watching white poplar fluff burn and leave behind fresh green grass is deeply satisfying.

 A carpet of poplar fluff burns to reveal the grass below at the Parque del Cidacos de Calahorra, Spain.